hispanico/ansible-nginx-revproxy/README.md

     upstreams:                                                # List of Upstreams
       - { backend_address: 192.168.0.100, backend_port: 80 }
       - { backend_address: 192.168.0.101, backend_port: 8080 }
+    ssl: false                                                # Set to True if you want to redirect http to https
+    letsencrypt: false                                        # Set to True if you are using hispanico.letsencrypt-nginx-revproxy role

+  example.org:                                                # Domain name
+    domains:                                                  # List of server_name aliases
+      - example.org
+      - www.example.org
+    upstreams:                                                # List of Upstreams
+      - { backend_address: 192.168.0.200, backend_port: 80 }
+      - { backend_address: 192.168.0.201, backend_port: 8080 }
+    ssl: true                                                 # Set to True if you want to redirect http to https
     letsencrypt: false                                        # Set to True if you are using hispanico.letsencrypt-nginx-revproxy role
 ```